NorthOC/thefriendlyskies.github.io/content/article/fighter-jets-of-all-time.md

 ### Max Speed: Mach 2.5 (1,650 mph, 2,655 km/h)

-Also featured among the fastest fighter jets, the F-15 Eagle is a fourth-generation aircraft still actively operated by the USAF, Israel, Japan, Qatar, South Korea, Saudi Arabia, and Singapore.
+Also featured among the fastest aircraft, the F-15 Eagle is a fourth-generation aircraft still actively operated by the USAF, Israel, Japan, Qatar, South Korea, Saudi Arabia, and Singapore.
 With 919 active units and additional orders placed, it ranks as the [third most widely used fighter jet](https://www.flightglobal.com/defence/2025-world-air-forces-directory/160846.article) in service worldwide as of 2025.

 {{< img src="/03042025/2.jpg" id="i\_plane" caption="(U.S. Air Force photo by Staff Sgt.
 Tony R. Tolley) / Wikimedia" alt="f-15 strike eagle">}}